Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A child with TOF may have sudden episodes called tetralogy spells or “tet” spells.
+A child with TOF may have sudden episodes of severe cyanosis called tetralogy spells or “tet” spells.
 During these, blood flow to the lungs is severely decreased.
 During a tet spell, your child may become irritable, cry, or turn blue.
 He or she may even faint or have a seizure.

 TOF is a congenital heart defect.
 This means it’s a problem with the heart’s structure that your child was born with.
 The exact cause of this problem is unknown.
 But children with certain gene problems are more likely to have TOF.

 Symptoms can include: